Technology

 Many studies indicate that technology is important as a tool in teaching and learning.

-Why do we need library media specialists?
 With budget constraints, some schools are asking whether teacher librarians are really needed in this time of Internet and technology specialists.
 What do you think?

-Read the article Why
+Read Why

 Imagine a school without needing classrooms, where students can attend online classes any time day or night, and any or all days of the week.
 Imagine students working online, cooperating and collaborating with others from a wide variety of ethnicities, backgrounds, and geographic locations.
 Consider students being able to complete courses of study not available at their local school.
 What you are beginning to visualize are the possibilities of the virtual high school.